 A trip to Greece equals an exciting journey through Greek gastronomy; after all, it is common knowledge that in order to get a fully local experience when traveling around the country, trying local delicacies and diving into the mouth-watering Greek cuisine is definitely a must-do.

-For that reason, here we present to you some do's and dot's of eating in Greece and hints for Greek dining etiquette to help you transform your trip into an unforgettable Greek culinary adventure!
+For that reason, here we present to you some do's and don'ts of eating in Greece and hints for Greek dining etiquette to help you transform your trip into an unforgettable Greek culinary adventure no matter which of our Greece tours or Greece vacation packages you go for!

 We will try to reply to questions such as: Are there any foods to avoid in Greece?
 What to eat in Greece?